+VIII.
 SPring-8 Users Community (SPRUC)

 The SPring-8 Users Community (SPRUC) is a user society that includes not only all users but also potential users who are interested in using SPring-8.
-In addition to these individuals, representative organizations comprising about 25 institutes (principal universities, national/international research institutes, industries, beamline consortiums) participate in SPRUC to discuss further promotion of the utilization of SPring-8 from strategic and perspective viewpoints.
+In addition to these individuals, representative organizations comprising 26 institutes (principal universities, national/international research institutes, industries, beamline consortiums) participate in SPRUC to discuss further promotion of the utilization of SPring-8 from strategic and perspective viewpoints.

 As one of the key activities of SPRUC, the SPring-8 Symposium is held annually at the site of one of the representing organizations jointly with RIKEN and JASRI.
-SPring-8 Symposium 2016, with the theme "Environmental and Energy Issues Addressed by Synchrotron Radiation Research," was held at Kwansei Gakuin University on August 29 and 30, 2016, with 331 participants.
-SPRUC provides the Young Scientist Award to recognize notable achievements in the development of a new experimental technique or a new method for data analysis, or remarkable results in the studied field obtained by making use of the characteristic features of SPring-8.
-The award ceremony and award lecture were held at the SPring-8 Symposium.
-The SPRUC 2016 Young Scientist Award was conferred to two young scientists (Dr. Hideaki Kato, Stanford University, USA, and Dr. Yujiro Hayashi, TOYOTA Central R&D LABS., INC).
-SPring-8 Symposium 2017 is scheduled to be held on September 4 and 5 at Hiroshima University.
+SPring-8 Symposium 2017, with the theme "Future vision of SPring-8", was held at Hiroshima University on September 4 and 5, 2017.
+In the symposium, a panel discussion was performed at the special session to debate on the theme.
+The award ceremony of SPRUC 2017 Young Scientist award which was conferred to two researchers (Dr. Shinji Miwa, Osaka University and Dr. Tatsuya Sakamaki, Tohoku University) was also held at the symposium.
+SPring-8 Symposium 2018 is scheduled to be held on August 25 and 26 at Himeji City Hall, jointly hosted by University of Hyogo.

 SPRUC has continued to promote the activities of "SPRUC multidisciplinary research groups" in order to develop the use of SPring-8 in the new areas that will be important to future science and technology.
-Four multidisciplinary research fields were designated in accordance with comprehensive advice from the advisors of the SPRUC research groups in 2014.
-Two multidisciplinary research groups for nanodevice science and application were launched in 2015, and they made innovative use of SPring-8 through organic collaboration with JASRI and RIKEN this year.
-The other two groups are now gearing up to start at a different timing from the preceding research groups.
-In addition, 3rd Term Research Groups actively organized each workshop in FY2016.
+Four multidisciplinary research fields were designated in 2014, and two multidisciplinary research groups for nanodevice science and application were launched in 2015.
+The groups actively performed an innovative use of SPring-8, and the nanodevice science research group is now preparing to launch the SPRUC Research Group at the next term.
+In addition, 3rd Term Research Groups each actively organized a workshop in FY2017.

-In order to discuss medium- and long-term plans for the future performance of detectors and measurement systems, a SPRUC working group on high-performance beamline technologies was launched on December 1, and their 1st meeting was held on December 23, 2016.
+In order to discuss medium- and long-term plans for the future performance of detectors and measurement systems, a SPRUC working group on high-performance beamline technologies was launched in December 2016.
+The working group sent out questionnaire about the comments to the plan for the high performance technologies to the SPRUC user group, and summarized the results.
+The result was submitted to the chair of SPRUC, Prof. Nakagawa, as "the Midterm report", and is now open on the SPRUC website.